zqzkt/credit_scorecard/README.md

 - WOE Binning and Encoding
 - Creating a Credit Scorecard

-## Run
+## Preparations

+1. Download the datasets from the 'data' folder
+- Credit Bureau Data
+- Application Data

-Follow the instructions in the jupyter file to run :)
+2. Follow the instructions in the jupyter file to run :)

+## Acknowledgements

+This project was done in collaboration with Ashley, Varabelle, Jaslyn and Rebecca, and under the guidance of Professor Randall E. Duran